 There is an expectation that all Slough practitioners can respond and provide basic safety advice to anyone suffering with domestic abuse.
-Please refer to your organisation safeguarding policy for support and guidance.
+Please refer to your organisation safeguarding policy for support and guidance or refer to the domestic abuse referral pathway and provision map.

 For information about children please view the Slough LSCB Procedures Manual.